 You followed all the correct procedures to fix your problem.
 You canceled your Bank of America card and contacted Uber immediately.
 I see you also established a paper trail via the Uber chat app.
 That’s excellent because you can prove that you tried to fix this immediately.
 Guilty people don’t typically take those kinds of steps after committing a crime.

 We publish the names, numbers, and email addresses of the Uber executive contacts in our database.
 You might have reached out to one of them to appeal this rejection.
+I also publish a complete guide on using Lyft, Uber and other ridesharing services.

-It looks as if someone may have hacked into your Uber account.
+It looks as if someone may have hacked your Uber account.
 There’s no way to know how someone got your password, but your case is a reminder to change your passwords often and never share them with anyone.

 I contacted Uber on your behalf, and it refunded your charges.